 This museum of music and sound has individual galleries dedicated to Vienna’s famous composers.

-The Beethoven room, for example, includes a door from his final residence and plenty of other memorabilia.
+The Beethoven room, for example, includes a door from his final residence, numerous memorabilia, and a special multimedia installation exploring the process of his hearing loss.

 Historical Musical Instrument Collection